-Accrued interest has been incorporated within the Deemed loan to originator and within the outstanding balance of debt securities in issue on the Balance sheet.
+Accrued interest has been incorporated within the Deemed loan to originator and within the outstanding balance of borrowed funds on the Balance sheet.

 1.3 Financial assets and liabilities

 Financial assets comprise Deemed loan to originator and Cash and cash equivalents.
 Financial liabilities comprise Borrowed funds and Trade and other payables.